Gnosis-Builders/Resources/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-on-DAppNode/README.md

-# Guide to Running a Gnosis Validator at Home
+# Guide to Running a Gnosis Validator on DAppNode

-This tutorial will show how to run a Gnosis Validator at Home.
-Because this tutorial is implemented on a Cloud server as an example, you can implement it by using the same method with your hardware at home.
+This tutorial will show how to run a Gnosis Validator on DAppNode.
+Because this tutorial uses a cloud server as an example, you may use your own hardware at home to implement it by following the same procedure.

 This tutorial is available in [English](https://github.com/Gnosis-Builders/Resources/tree/main/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-at-Home), [Vietnamese](https://github.com/Gnosis-Builders/Resources/tree/main/How-to-Guides/Validators/Guide-to-Running-a-Gnosis-Validator-at-Home/locales/VN).